leobeeson/text-highlighter/EXPECTATIONS.md

 In `src/text_processing/highlight_text.py` the `lowercase_words_to_highlight` are not actually lowercase.
 The candidate is expected to find this, add tests and fix the problem.
 It's up to the candidate to come up with a way to do this.
+One way to work around this is by adding a lowercase in `src/text_processing/highlight_text` or by doing the same in `src/routes/message/highlight_message`.

+The tests in `tests/text_processing/test_highlight_text` are missing any tests for multiple words, and large blocks of highlighted words.
+Depending on how the candidate approaches the previous task, they could add tests ensuring that the words list works with uppercase and lowercase words.

+## Optional tasks

+The version number is hardcoded in `src/routes/status.py`.
+It could be loaded from the version.py.

+The code in `src/text_processing/test_highlight_message.py` is longer than 100 characters.
+It should be reformatted.